Freed Taliban hostage says wife was raped

 (CNN)A Canadian man who was freed along with his family after five years in militant captivity in Afghanistan said his captors authorized the killing of one of his children and raped his wife.

-"The stupidity and the evil of the Haqqani network's kidnapping of a pilgrim and his heavily pregnant wife engaged in helping ordinary villagers in Taliban-controlled regions of Afghanistan was eclipsed only by the stupidity and evil of authorizing the murder of my infant daughter, Martyr Boyle," Joshua Boyle told reporters upon his arrival at Toronto's Pearson Airport on Friday night.
+"The stupidity and the evil of the Haqqani network's kidnapping of a pilgrim and his heavily pregnant wife engaged in helping ordinary villagers in Taliban-controlled regions of Afghanistan was eclipsed only by the stupidity and evil of authorizing the murder of my infant daughter, Martyr Boyle," Joshua Boyle told reporters upon his arrival Friday night at Toronto's Pearson International Airport.

 He said his goal now is to build "a secure sanctuary for our three surviving children to call a home ... and try to regain some portion of the childhood that they have lost."

-His captors' actions were a retaliation for his "repeated refusal to accept an offer" from them, he said, without providing details on what the offer was.
+His captors' actions were in retaliation for his "repeated refusal to accept an offer" from them, he said, without providing details on what the offer was.

-Boyle, his American wife, Caitlan Coleman, and their three children were freed Thursday in a mission carried out by Pakistani forces based on intelligence from US authorities.
+Boyle, his American wife, Caitlan Coleman, and their three children were freed Thursday in a mission that Pakistani forces carried out based on intelligence from US authorities.
+CNN affiliate CTV reported that Boyle and his family were expected to return to his hometown of Smiths Falls, Ontario, with his parents.

+Boyle told CNN's Paula Newton he and his family are doing as well as can be expected.

+"The kids are learning what it's like to be in a real home," he said.
+"It's funny -- they've flushed the toilet like 200 times but haven't really been playing with toys."

+"We join the Boyle family in rejoicing over the long-awaited return to Canada of their loved ones," the Canadian government said Friday.

+"Canada has been actively engaged on Mr. Boyle's case at all levels, and we will continue to support him and his family now that they have returned."

 The couple was held for five years by the Taliban-affiliated Haqqani network in Afghanistan after their kidnapping in 2012.
-Coleman was pregnant at the time of their kidnapping, and all their children were born during their time in captivity.
+Coleman was pregnant at the time of their kidnapping, and all their children were born while they were in captivity.

-Boyle did not say whether a death actually occurred, only that his captors were responsible for "authorizing the murder" of his infant daughter.
+Boyle did not say whether the militants killed a child, only that his captors were responsible for "authorizing the murder" of his infant daughter.

+Sources close to the family said Boyle alluded to at least one forced abortion while in captivity.

-He said Coleman was raped by a guard who was assisted by his superiors and asked Afghan authorities to bring them to justice.
+Boyle said his wife was raped by a guard who was assisted by his superiors, and he asked Afghan authorities to bring them to justice.

+Boyle's father, Patrick, said his son told him in a phone call after his release that the abuse his wife suffered during captivity was far worse than alluded to in "proof of life" videos the militants previously released of the family.

-"I certainly do not intend to allow a brutal and sacrilegious gang of criminal miscreants to dictate the future direction of my family, nor to weaken my family's commitment to do the right thing, no matter the cost," he said.
+"I certainly do not intend to allow a brutal and sacrilegious gang of criminal miscreants to dictate the future direction of my family, nor to weaken my family's commitment to do the right thing, no matter the cost," Boyle said.

-Boyle said he had been in Afghanistan "helping the most neglected minority group in the world, those ordinary villagers that live deep inside Taliban-controlled Afghanistan, where no NGO, no aid worker and no government has ever successfully been able to bring the necessary help."
+The Canadian said he had been in Afghanistan "helping the most neglected minority group in the world, those ordinary villagers that live deep inside Taliban-controlled Afghanistan, where no NGO, no aid worker and no government has ever successfully been able to bring the necessary help."

 A senior official had said Boyle refused to board an American military plane on Thursday over concerns he could face arrest.
 Boyle said his family had been delayed due to a medical emergency surrounding one of his children.